elysiumstation/black/docs/users/governance/process.md

 ## Deposit Period

-The deposit period lasts either 3 days or until the proposal deposit totals 500 PLANQ, whichever happens first.
+The deposit period lasts either 3 days or until the proposal deposit totals 500 BLACK, whichever happens first.

 ### Deposits

 Deposit amounts are at risk of being burned.
-Prior to a governance proposal entering the voting period (ie. for the proposal to be voted upon), there must be at least a minimum number of PLANQ deposited (500).
+Prior to a governance proposal entering the voting period (ie. for the proposal to be voted upon), there must be at least a minimum number of BLACK deposited (500).
 Anyone may contribute to this deposit.
 Deposits of passed and failed proposals are returned to the contributors.

 In the past, different people have considered contributions amounts differently.
 There is some consensus that this should be a personal choice.
-There is also some consensus that this can be an opportunity for supporters to signal their support by adding to the deposit amount, so a proposer may choose to leave contribution room (ie. a deposit below 500 PLANQ) so that others may participate.
-It is important to remember that any contributed PLANQ are at risk of being burned.
+There is also some consensus that this can be an opportunity for supporters to signal their support by adding to the deposit amount, so a proposer may choose to leave contribution room (ie. a deposit below 500 BLACK) so that others may participate.
+It is important to remember that any contributed BLACK are at risk of being burned.

 ### Burned deposits

 Deposits are burned when proposals:

-1. **Expire** - deposits will be burned if the deposit period ends before reaching the minimum deposit (500 PLANQ)
+1. **Expire** - deposits will be burned if the deposit period ends before reaching the minimum deposit (500 BLACK)
-2. **Fail to reach quorum** - deposits will be burned for proposals that do not reach quorum ie. 33.4% of all staked PLANQ must vote
+2. **Fail to reach quorum** - deposits will be burned for proposals that do not reach quorum ie. 33.4% of all staked BLACK must vote
 3. **Are vetoed** - deposits for proposals with 33.4% of voting power backing the `NoWithVeto` option are also burned

 ## Voting Period